jarun/nnn/README.md

   - FreeDesktop compliant trash (needs trash-cli)
   - Cross-dir file/all/range selection
   - Batch renamer for selection or dir
-  - Display a list of files from stdin
+  - Display file list from stdin or plugin
   - Copy (as), move (as), delete, archive, link selection
   - Dir updates, notification on cp, mv, rm completion
   - Copy file paths to system clipboard on select